zuozhenggh/learning-library/solutions-library/ebs-migrate/deploy/deploy.md

 ## **STEP 1:** Provision an EBS Instance on the Cloud Manager from the Backup
 This step will take you through how to provision an E-Business Suite instance from a backup in Object Storage.
-In order to complete this step, you will need access to the Cloud Manager that was created in the previous workshop [OCI EBS Lift and Shift](link).
+In order to complete this step, you will need access to the Cloud Manager that was created in the previous workshop: [OCI EBS Lift and Shift](link).

-1. Login to the EBS Cloud Manager using the SYSADMIN user and the password you created for the User in Lab 1.
+1. Login to the EBS Cloud Manager using the SYSADMIN user and the password you created for the user in Lab 1.

-2. Click on Advanced Provisioning and then select the radio button for **Provision from Object Storage Backup**
+2. Click on **Advanced Provisioning** and then select the radio button for **Provision from Object Storage Backup**

-3. Enter a name for the environment and then select **EBS1228COMPUTE** for Backup Bucket which contains the backup of the EBS instance you would like to deploy on OCI.
+3. Enter a name for the environment and then select **EBS1228COMPUTE** for Backup Bucket which contains the backup of the EBS instance you created in the previous lab.

     a.
 Enter the encryption password you created in the previous lab as well as the apps (default: apps) and weblogic server (default: welcome1) passwords.